Ferris wheel: Centreless wheels

-In the centreless (sometimes called hubless or spokeless) wheel design, there is no central hub and the rim of the wheel stays fixed in place.
-Instead, each car travels around the circumference of the rim.
+In the centreless (sometimes called hubless or spokeless) wheel design, there is no central hub, and the rim of the wheel stays fixed in place.
+Instead, each car travels around the rim.
 The first centreless wheel built was the Big O at Tokyo Dome City in Japan.
 Its 60 m height has since been surpassed by the 145 m high Bailang River Bridge Ferris Wheel on the upper deck of the Bailang River Bridge in Shandong Province, China, which opened in 2017.

 The first centreless wheel in North America opened in January 2019 at the indoor Méga Parc in Quebec City, Canada.
 The 23.5 m wheel at Méga Parc was designed and manufactured by Larson International.

 Transportable wheels

-Transportable Ferris wheels are designed to be operated at multiple locations, as opposed to fixed wheels which are usually intended for permanent installation.
+Transportable Ferris wheels are designed to be operated at multiple locations, whereas fixed wheels are usually intended for permanent installation.
 Small transportable designs may be permanently mounted on trailers, and can be moved intact.
 Larger transportable wheels are designed to be repeatedly dismantled and rebuilt, some using water ballast instead of the permanent foundations of their fixed counterparts.
-Larger transportable wheels were designed with a self erecting mechanism in the absence of mobile cranes reaching high enough since 1958 in Europe.
-Spokes must be stiff being able to carry their own weight for assembling the wheel without auxiliary scaffolding.
+Larger transportable wheels were designed with a self-erecting mechanism in the absence of mobile cranes reaching high enough since 1958 in Europe.
+Spokes must be stiff enough to carry their own weight and assemble the wheel without auxiliary scaffolding.

 Fixed wheels are also sometimes dismantled and relocated.
 Larger examples include the original Ferris Wheel, which operated at two sites in Chicago, Illinois, and a third in St. Louis, Missouri; Technocosmos/Technostar, which moved to Expoland, Osaka, after Expo '85, Tsukuba, Ibaraki, for which it was built, ended; and Cosmo Clock 21, which added 5 m onto its original 107.5 m height when erected for the second time at Minato Mirai 21, Yokohama, in 1999.

 The world's tallest transportable wheel today is the 78 m Bussink Design R80XL.